Striking workers question whether UAW leaders can be trusted

 Others questioned why UAW leaders didn't give them information before the strike about an offer made by GM on Saturday.
 A UAW vice president told GM in a letter that if the automaker had presented the offer to the union sooner, the walkout might not have happened.

-In the union's defense, UAW spokesman Brian Rothenberg said that the workers had a say in whether to strike: The UAW summoned local leaders to Detroit, and they voted unanimously in favor of it, he said.
+In the union's defense, UAW spokesman Brian Rothenberg said the workers had a say in whether to strike: The UAW summoned local leaders to Detroit, and they voted unanimously in favor, he said.
 Rank-and-file members also voted to authorize a walkout earlier in the month.

 "This strike is about them, and their local leadership had a direct voice in the process," Rothenberg said.

-Note: This story has been corrected to fix the misspelled last name of Toledo worker Phil Cuthbertson.
-Associated Press Writer John Seewer in Toledo, Ohio, contributed to this report.